East Yorkshire (bus company): Go-Ahead Group ownership

 In June 2018, East Yorkshire Motor Services was acquired by the Go-Ahead Group, bringing an end to 30 years of family ownership.
 Following the acquisition, the company was organised to run as a standalone company within Go North East.
 In October 2018, the company invested a total of £1 million in new Ticketer smart ticket machines, which have the ability to accept contactless and mobile payments.

 In March 2019, a new livery and corporate branding was announced.
 Under the changes, the trading name for the company was changed to East Yorkshire, with a new typeface and logo design, with the white rose of Yorkshire replacing the letter O and forming part of the logo.
 The new corporate branding was launched at an event at KCOM Stadium, with two vehicles displayed in the new livery.

 In June 2022, it was announced that East Yorkshire was to be split from Go North East, becoming a separate company of the Go-Ahead Group.
 Following the departure of Martijn Gilbert at Go North East in August 2022, Ben Gilligan, who previously served as East Yorkshire's Area Director since the company's takeover, was promoted to the company's Managing Director.
+Gilligan departed East Yorkshire in January 2026 to become the managing director of Go North East amid a group reorganisation, with Go North West operations director Matt Ashton filling the role on an interim basis; former Stagecoach Yorkshire, Southern Vectis and Bluestar MD Matt Kitchin is to fill the role from summer 2026.

 East Yorkshire was handed responsibility for four North and West Yorkshire-based coach companies acquired by the Go-Ahead Group in May 2024, taking on 200 staff members and 140 vehicles from these companies, whose operations are to be retained as separate subsidiaries of East Yorkshire.
 These companies were Compass Royston of Middlesbrough, Esk Valley Coaches of Whitby, Fourway Coaches of Leeds and Procters Coaches of Leeming Bar.
+A fifth company, Morse Coaches of Sheriff Hutton, was acquired and placed under East Yorkshire's management in December 2025.